 We (Eleanor and Andy) are very excited to welcome you to White Awake’s upcoming online workshop series, Beyond Identity: race, class, power … and winning the world we need.
 Together we will explore the relationship between capitalism and white supremacy, solidarity principles of organizing, and visions of a world based on mutual care and reciprocity.

-Below are all the homework assignments we’ve given out, according to session.
+Below are all the homework assignments we’ve given out, according to session. *Recordings and Slide Shows for the corresponding session are linked at the top of each homework assignment*

 - Homework for Session One: capitalism and white supremacy